Alice Brown PhD Scholarship

 Your submission infers your confirmation that you meet the eligibility criteria for part-time study.

 If you are unable to access the scholarship application system following your PhD programme application submission, please email PG Research to advise your University Username (UUN eg s1234567), your visa type, and that you wish to apply for the Alice Brown Scholarship.

-Appliants must meet the eligibility criteria for admission to the PhD programme, and the following would be desirable in a subject relevant to the scholarship:
+Applicants must meet the eligibility criteria for admission to a relevant PhD programme, and the following would be desirable in a subject relevant to the scholarship: